xlladdins/xll/docs/Excel4MacrosT-Z.md

 **VBA.MAKE.ADDIN**(**filename\_text**)

-Filename\_text    is the name of the workbook that you want to convert to an add-in.
+Filename\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name of the workbook that you want to convert to an add-in.

 **Remarks**